Be honest now, are you still dreaming of that contract with a publisher? Fantasizing about a mile-long book signing queue outside the book store?

 4. Know Who Your Reader Is, And Target Them

-Who are they?
+Yes, I do intend to trip you up with that grammatically incorrect headline, because I want you to envisage just one reader.
+Who are they exactly?
 Mothers with children?
 20-something girls?
 Young teens?
 Sci-fi geeks?
 Discover what they’re obsessed with.
 What are they interested in, their hobbies?
 Think of them as a person you have come to know.
 Form a mental picture, and note it down.

 Moreover, craft all your communications specifically for them.
 Mirror their interests and obsessions and they’ll soon notice.
 Learn where they spend time online too, so you can interact with them and gain their interest.